richpauloo/Monte-Carlo-Mixing-Model/README.md

 ## Contents

-The model depends on 4 input files
+The model depends on 4 input files, found in `data`
  - `boundary_dat.rds` - initial TDS-depth profile at $t_0$
  - `GW.csv` - C2VSim 40 year groundwater budget
  - `LB.csv` - C2VSim 40 year Land Zone budget
  - `RZ.csv` - C2VSim 40 year Root Zone budget

+Results are summarized into 3 plots and printed by the model as PDF files into `results`.
+To obtain the actual arrays of model output, it is necessary to run the model to bring these objects into memory.

 ***